magepages/mpdocs/docs/daily-deal/index.md

 * **To Date**: Set the end date using the deal

 ``Note``:
-- *With Configurable & Group product, Daily Deal only supports the simple children products.*
+- *With Configurable và Bundle product, Daily Deal only supports the simple children products.*

 - *Virtual Product, Downloadable Product are supported (in case price and qty are available)*